 On July 18, 2001, in an entirely separate civil action from this matter, the City of Pearl, Mississippi, petitioned the Chancery Court of Rankin County for declaratory and injunctive relief against Whitley.
 (R. 59).
 Specifically, the City of Pearl sought an order requiring Whitley to clean up the clutter, debris and trash on his property located on Highway 80, within the city limits of Pearl.
 (R. 60).
-Additionally, the City of Pearl requested an order requiring Whitley to maintain his property in conformity with the limited commercial zoning ordinances for which it was designated and to cease operating various unlicensed business enterprises on the property.
+Additionally, the City of Pearl requested an order requiring Whitley to maintain his property in conformity with the zoning ordinance of the City of Pearl and to cease operating various unlicensed business enterprises on the property.
 (R. 60).
 On July 19, 2001, the Chancery Court transferred that action to the County Court of Rankin County, with the Honorable Kent McDaniel presiding.
 (R. 59).